APPRECIATION

 · Did they move to assumptions that George didn’t care that he was late?
 He didn’t explain WHY he was late.
 To be fair, nobody bothered to ask him either.

 · Did they then reach the “logical” conclusion that George isn’t a team player and he’s the reason they have communication problems.
-Heck, maybe the whole reason Kim is requiring them to take a day off from work to spend time on better communication is all because of George’s behavior.
+Heck, maybe the whole reason Stephanie is requiring them to take a day off from work to spend time on better communication is all because of George’s behavior.

 Amber and I look at each other, smiling, silently agreeing “let’s move into this”.
 We modelled the healthy behavior of getting curious by asking,